How to abolish the US Department of Education

 If Trump is reelected, one goal is to abolish the US Department of Education (“DOE”).
 Why?
 Because it usurps the Constitution when the federal government takes over a state’s right and because its mere existence is outside of the federal government’s constitutional authority.
 Thus, nowhere in the Constitution does it say that an education agency can be implemented at the Federal level to control via mandates and the purse education within the states.
 Because the Constitution doesn’t authorize this control over education, the entire issue falls under the power of the states.
 Everybody knows this yet the federal government ignored this principle to create the DOE.

-But we should we bother with what is a relatively small government agency, one that received only $79 billion in funding?
+But why should we bother with what is a relatively small government agency, one that received only $79 billion in funding?
 We should bother because, if the DOE falls, a number of other agencies could be abolished under the same argument.

 Image of the DOE building (edited) by Coolcaesar.
 CC BY-SA 3.0.